A guide to private renting in the UK: tenants’ rights in 2024

 If you disagree with the amount, you need to raise a dispute with your deposit protection scheme (DPS).

-The amount of deposit you both agree on will be returned to you within 10 days.
+The amount you both agree on will be returned to you within 10 days.
 The disputed amount will remain with the tenancy deposit scheme until a decision is reached.

 During this time, both parties (you and the landlord) will need to make your case, supplying written reasons, photos, invoices, and emails to support your claim.
 This can include emails where you’ve reported a problem that went ignored and caused further damage.

-Deposit disputes can take up to six weeks to be reviewed before a decision is made.
-Whatever decision is reached cannot be challenged by either party.
+You could be waiting up to six weeks for your deposit dispute to be reviewed and be aware that whatever decision is reached cannot be challenged by either party.
 The good news is that deposit protection schemes tend to side with the tenant.
 As long as you have fulfilled your duties as a tenant and can prove the property was left in a reasonable condition, you’ll likely get your money back.

 What happens if you get a Section 21 notice